Sanders: Trump will be a one-term president

-NEW YORK (AP) — Vermont Sen. Bernie Sanders is predicting that President Donald Trump will be a one-term president.
+NEW YORK (AP) — Promising to “expose the Republican Party for what it is,” Vermont Sen. Bernie Sanders predicted Wednesday that President Donald Trump would be a one-term president as the liberal icon prepared to launch a nationwide tour to rally Democrats.

-The liberal icon addressed Trump’s future on Wednesday as he previewed an upcoming political tour during an interview with The Associated Press.
-Sanders cited Trump’s weak poll numbers and declared that “Republicans are on the defensive.”
+“In terms of the first three months in office, Donald Trump is the least popular president in the history of polling,” Sanders told The Associated Press.
+He cited the Republican president’s support for a health care bill that he said strips insurance from millions of Americans, tax reform that cuts taxes for the rich and budget cuts that disproportionately affect the poor.

-He condemned Trump’s support for a health care plan that strips insurance from millions, tax reform that cuts taxes for the rich and budget cuts that disproportionately affect the poor.
+“I do not believe that if Trump continues these policies that he’s going to be re-elected.
+Nor do I think that the Republicans are going to do well in 2018,” Sanders said.
+“The momentum right now is with the progressive movement in this country.
+And I think the Republicans are on the defensive and will be on the defensive increasingly.”

-Sanders said, “I do not believe that if Trump continues these policies that he’s going to be re-elected.”
+The comments come as Sanders prepares to launch a tour next week with Democratic National Committee chairman Tom Perez that includes visits to some tossup and Republican-leaning states where Democrats struggled in the last election.
+The tour opens Monday with a rally in Portland, Maine, followed by appearances over the subsequent four days in Kentucky, Florida, Texas, Nebraska, Utah, Arizona and Nevada.

 Most Read Stories